BPA

 Key Skills Developed During the Course

-• Stage Presence and Artistic Expression
+Participation on Stage and Creative Expression

-• Theoretical Understanding of Art Forms
+Conceptual Knowledge of Art Forms

-• Event and Production Planning
+Art Event and Production Planning within Cultural and Historical Context

 Higher Studies After BPA